 A famous saying goes “”Vedi Napoli e poi muori! — See Naples and die!”, but there’s no need for that.
 See Naples and enjoy is just as good.

-Our two-week Exploring Sicily is currently the record-holder among Peter Sommer Travels’ itineraries as regards UNESCO World Heritage sites – no wonder, considering its rich and diverse history.
-Until earlier this year, it shared that position with Exploring the Peloponnese, at five listed sites each, but as of recently, the tour includes six sites that carry that distinction and there is potential for more, as Taormina and Mothia/Mozia (we’ve written about it) are on the “tentative list”.
+Our two-week Sicily tour is currently the record-holder among Peter Sommer Travels’ itineraries as regards UNESCO World Heritage sites – no wonder, considering its rich and diverse history.
+Until earlier this year, it shared that position with our Peloponnese tour, at five listed sites each, but as of recently, the tour includes six sites that carry that distinction and there is potential for more, as Taormina and Mothia/Mozia (we’ve written about it) are on the “tentative list”.
 Our one-week Gastronomic Tour of (Eastern) Sicily takes in four of the current World Heritage sites.

 Although I have tried in the past, words basically fail me when trying to describe the beauty and fascination of Agrigento, ancient Akragas, one of antiquity’s great cities.
 The place is a miracle in many ways: its setting is fantastic in itself and would be remarkable even just for the baroque town or for no cultural site at all: a cliff-top slope of great fertility, overlooking the Mediterranean in the mid-distance.